Server Response Time Codes Guide

 The most common status codes are 100 – Continue, 200 – Ok, 400 – Bad Request, 404 – Not Found, and 500 – Internal Server Error.

 Although they may seem very similar initially, they are entirely different.
 400 indicates that the server was unable to process the request due to an error.
-And while 404 means that the server could not find the corresponding resource for the request.
+While 404 means that the server could not find the corresponding resource for the request.

 Status codes are a sign that the website is in view successfully.
 This helps you improve organic search traffic.
 So, the answer is definitely “YES!”